Dyl-08/p5-js-sketches/README.md

 Pressing the A key draws a purple triangle
 Pressing the B key draws an orange triangle
 Pressing the mouse will draw an equilateral triangle at the mouse position

+sketch4:
+Pressing the mouse will result in a red line going from the top left to bottm right corner, releasing it will change it to a blue line going from the top right to bottom left corner

+sketch5:
+Clicking the mouse results in 10 different squares horizontally situated from one another starting from the mouse.

+sketch6:
+Pressing the mouse will result in a series of concenttric circles that having increasing radi (different coloured circles).